How To Learn The Turkish Language

 Since we’re now in the run up to the ANZAC Centenary (the most sacred event on the Aussie and Kiwi calendars) I thought it would be fitting to help those of you who are interested in learning Turkish.

-Today I’ve revisited and repurposed a guest post from Aaron Myers of the (now sadly defunct) Everyday Language Learner blog.
+Today I’ve revisited and repurposed an article from Aaron Myers of the (now sadly defunct) Everyday Language Learner blog.

 After having spent some time living in that part of the world with his family, Aaron learned an impressive level of Turkish (see the video I’ve posted below).
 This is a major point of interest for me personally as I’ve lived in Turkey and spent quite a bit of time learning it.